Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 \begin{proof} Assume that $B$ absorbs $\alg A$ and $(b,a)$ is an edge with witnessing congruence $\theta$ of $\alg E := \Sg_{\alg A}(b,a)$ such that $b/\theta$ intersects $B$.
 By Theorem~\ref{thm:AbsIsSubuniv}, $B$ is a subuniverse of $\alg A$.
 As $B \abs \alg A$ we also have $B \cap E \abs \alg E$ and then $b/\theta \in (B \cap E)/\theta \abs \alg E/\theta$.

-By Theorem~\ref{thm:minimaledgesquotients}, if $(b,a)$ is a semilattice edge, then $\alg E/\theta$ is term equivalent to the two element semilattice with absorbing element $a/\theta$; if $(b,a)$ is an abelian edge, then $\alg E/\theta$ is term equivalent to an affine Mal'cev algebra.
-In both cases, the description of term operations in these algebras given at the beginning of Section~\ref{sec:mtalgebras} implies $(B \cap E)/\theta = E/\theta$, so each $\theta$-block indeed intersects $B$.
+By Theorem~\ref{thm:minimaledgesquotients}, if $(b,a)$ is a semilattice edge, then $\alg E/\theta$ is term equivalent to the two element semilattice with absorbing element $a/\theta$.
+By the description of term operations in the two element semilattice (see Subsection~\ref{subsec:boolean}), the only nontrivial absorbing subuniverse of $\alg E/\theta$ is $\{a/\theta\}$, therefore $(B \cap E)/\theta = E/\theta$, so each $\theta$-class indeed intersects $B$.
+If $(b,a)$ is an abelian edge, then $\alg E/\theta$ is term equivalent to an affine Mal'cev algebra.
+These algebras do not have any nontrivial absorbing subuniverses (since, e.g., the term operations are of the form $\sum a_ix_i$ where $\sum a_i = 1$ and these operations do not witness any nontrivial absorption) and we get $(B \cap E)/\theta = E/\theta$ in this case as well.
 If, additionally, $B$ 2-absorbs $\alg A$, then $(B \cap E)/\theta \abs_2 \alg E/\theta$ and we get the same conclusion by the description of term operations in the two-element majority algebra. \end{proof}

 Our next aim is to prove the other direction in Theorem~\ref{thm:bin_abs_stable}, that subsets stable under all the edges are 2-absorbing.
-As we will often work with minimal semilattice edges and their sequences, the following terminology will be useful.
+As we will often work with minimal semilattice edges and sequences of such edges, the following terminology will be useful.